Ludwig Vörg: The 'Bivouac King'

 Prior to attempting to climb the north face of the Eiger, Vörg had been the first person to climb the west face of Ushba in the Caucasus.
-It was during this climb on the 7000 ft high ice face that Vörg earned his nickname from his fellow climbers.
+It was during this climb on the 2133 m high ice face that Vörg earned his nickname from his fellow climbers.

 1937 on the Eiger

 Vörg and Matthias Rebitsch were planning an attempt of the North Face in 1937 when news came that two Austrian climbers, Franz Primas and Bertl Gollackner, were stuck high on the North East face in ferocious conditions.
 Vörg and Rebitsch immediately began their climb up the Lauper Wall, where they too were caught in the storm.
 The face was streaming with torrents of water, glazed rocks, and avalanches.
 They were forced to bivouac high on the face on a tiny perch of rock.
 In the morning they pushed on to the hut on the Mittellegi Ridge, taking a break to dry their clothes and rest.
-Late in the afternoon, two guides reported to the hut that they had brought a freezing exhausted Primas down from the ridge, but that Gollackner was dead 500 ft below the summit.
+Late in the afternoon, two guides reported to the hut that they had brought a freezing exhausted Primas down from the ridge, but that Gollackner was dead 152 m below the summit.
 They volunteered to recover the body, and carried it down the knife edge of the Mittellegi Ridge.
 Vörg and Rebitsch had put their own lives at risk for the sake of others; it was a trait in Vörg that would come out again the following year.

 Climbing the Eiger's North Face in 1938

 Vörg was attempting the Eiger with Anderl Heckmair.
 They had set off in pursuit of the preceding team in a race to the top.
 When they caught up with the Austrian team of Heinrich Harrer and Fritz Kasparek (Vörg and Heckmair's superior 12-point crampons were more useful on the Eiger; Harrer didn't have any crampons at all) they decided to proceed as a four.
 When they reached the 'Spider' icefield high on the face, they were hit by a ferocious storm, avalanches pounding down upon them.
-Andreas Heckmair describes what happened when he slipped from the face.
+Heckmair describes what happened when he slipped from the face.